 Michael continued to trade in antique and vintage fishing tackle and his business flourished under the name of Thomas Turner Fly Fishing Antiques, building a reputation for buying and selling quality branded antique and vintage fishing tackle, mainly covering the likes of Hardy, Allcocks, Abu and Farlows on a global basis.

 Following the death of Michael Stratton, the antique and vintage fishing tackle business and stock was acquired by Fish and Fly Ltd., an online fishing website publisher in June 2016.
 Thomas Turner Fishing Antiques trade online at www.thomasturner.com and enjoy many synergies with the Fish and Fly websites and forums such as www.flyfishing.co.uk

 Richard Hewitt the principal owner of Fish and Fly has previously held the position of Chairman of Farlows of Pall Mall where he had the honour of being the grantee of the Royal Warrant for fishing tackle from His Royal Highness the Prince of Wales.

 To add to the knowledge within the team, after 16 happy years as head of the Vintage Fishing Tackle Department of Mullock’s Auctions, John Stephenson has been appointed Commercial Director of Thomas Turner Fishing Antiques.
-His primary role is to bring his extensive knowledge of antique tackle to the company, visiting clients, dealers and collectors, sourcing and buying tackle to expand their worldwide customer base and its portfolio & content, working alongside Fish and Fly Ltd editor-in-chief Paul Sharman who manages the content, marketing and social media across their portfolio of sites and forums.
+His primary role is to bring his extensive knowledge of antique tackle to the company, visiting clients, dealers and collectors, sourcing and buying tackle to expand their worldwide customer base and its portfolio & content.
+John writes a regular blog for Thomas Turner, as well as producing regular videos about interesting pieces of vintage and collectable tackle.

 The story continues…